-The initial focus of the Perinatal Quality Foundation (PQF) was the Nuchal Translucency Quality Review (NTQR) program.
-With
+In 2005, the initial focus of the Perinatal Quality Foundation (PQF) was the Nuchal Translucency Quality Review (NTQR) program.

-As evidence built to support a role for progesterone to prevent preterm birth in subsets of patients with short cervical length, the
+As evidence built to support a role for interventions to prevent preterm birth in subsets of women with a short cervical length,

-need to standardize the measurement of the cervix became apparent.
+the need to standardize cervical length measurement became apparent.
 PQF convened a task force in November 2011 with representatives

 and experts.
 Membership on the task force included representatives from the American College of Radiology (ACR), the American